joemiller/vault-gcp-cloud-kms-pki/README.md

 * cloudkms.cryptoKeyVersions.useToSign
 * cloudkms.cryptoKeyVersions.viewPublicKey

 The simplest approach is to assign the pre-defined roles `roles/viewer` and roles/cloudkms.signerVerifier` to the service account.
-Alternatively you could also create\
-a custom role with only these permissions assigned.
+Alternatively, create a custom role with only these permissions assigned.

 Example: